Exclusive: Echo chambers - Fake news fact-checks hobbled by low reach, study shows

 In Poland - where junk news made up 21% of traffic compared to an average of 4% circulating on Twitter in seven major European languages over one month before the vote, according to the Oxford study - content issued by fact-checkers was mainly shared among those opposed to the ruling Law and Justice party.

-The most successful posts by six Polish fact-checkers scrutinised campaign finance, the murder of a prominent opposition politician and child abuse by the Catholic church.
+The most successful posts by six Polish fact-checkers scrutinized campaign finance, the murder of a prominent opposition politician and child abuse by the Catholic church.

-Italy, where an anti-establishment government has been in power for a year, and Spain, where far-right newcomer Vox is challenging centre parties, also saw content from fact-checkers unevenly spread across political communities.
+Italy, where an anti-establishment government has been in power for a year, and Spain, where far-right newcomer Vox is challenging center parties, also saw content from fact-checkers unevenly spread across political communities.

-More than half of the retweets, mentions or replies to posts shared by seven Italian fact-checking groups - mostly related to immigration - came from users sympathetic to the centre-left Democratic Party (PD).
+More than half of the retweets, mentions or replies to posts shared by seven Italian fact-checking groups - mostly related to immigration - came from users sympathetic to the center-left Democratic Party (PD).

 Only two of the seven groups had any relatively sizeable footprint among supporters of Deputy Prime Minister Matteo Salvini’s far-right League party, which surged to become the third-biggest in the new EU legislature.

-Italian fact-checker Open.Online, for example, had 4,594 retweets, mentions or replies among PD sympathisers compared to 387 among League ones.
+Italian fact-checker Open.Online, for example, had 4,594 retweets, mentions or replies among PD sympathizers compared to 387 among League ones.

 French fact-checking groups, who are mostly embedded in mainstream media, fared better.
 Their content, which largely sought to debunk falsehoods about President Emmanuel Macron, was the most evenly distributed across different online communities.